EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Abstract

 \section{Abstract}

-We present EigenSafe, an operator-theoretic framework for learning-enabled safety-critical control for stochastic systems.
-In many robotic systems where dynamics are best modeled as stochastic systems due to factors such as sensing noise and environmental disturbances, it is challenging for conventional methods such as Hamilton-Jacobi reachability and control barrier functions to provide a holistic measure of safety.
-We derive a linear operator governing the dynamic programming principle for safety probability, and find that its dominant eigenpair provides information about safety for both individual states and the overall closed-loop system.
-The proposed learning framework, called EigenSafe, jointly learns this dominant eigenpair and a safe backup policy in an offline manner.
-The learned eigenfunction is then used to construct a safety filter that detects potentially unsafe situations and falls back to the backup policy.
-The framework is validated in three simulated stochastic safety-critical control tasks.
+We present EigenSafe, an operator-theoretic framework for safety assessment of learning-enabled stochastic systems.
+In many robotic applications, the dynamics are inherently stochastic due to factors such as sensing noise and environmental disturbances, and it is challenging for conventional methods such as Hamilton-Jacobi reachability and control barrier functions to provide a well-calibrated safety critic that is tied to the actual safety probability.
+We derive a linear operator that governs the dynamic programming principle for safety probability, and find that its dominant eigenpair provides critical safety information for both individual state-action pairs and the overall closed-loop system.
+The proposed framework learns this dominant eigenpair, which can be used to either inform or constrain policy updates.
+We demonstrate that the learned eigenpair effectively facilitates safe reinforcement learning.
+Further, we validate its applicability in enhancing the safety of learned policies from imitation learning through robot manipulation experiments using a UR3 robotic arm in a food preparation task.